astroHaoPeng/SPACEofPHD/source/cv/index.md

-# 6. :page_facing_up: Academic Contributions
+# 6. Academic Contributions

-Here is a list of my journal publications and conference presentations.
+Here is a list of my journal publications and conference presentations :page_facing_up:.
 Brief introductions are attached below each paper to help understanding our studies.
 You are always welcomed to discuss or leave comments at the bottom of the page.\
 (Papers are listed in a recommended reading order.)\